SagiriChen2002/CSC-324/README.md

     * Coordinate: In scatter plots, the position on the x and y-axes indicates COVID attributes and Education level, respectively.

 - Navigate: The Shiny app provides multiple views (map and scatter plot) to allow users to explore different facets of the data.
-    * Users can select different attributes (e.g., cases or deaths) and time periods to view different data on the world map.
+    * Users can select different attributes (e.g., cases or deaths) and time periods to view different data on the US map.

 - Interact:
     * Click over states on the map provides detailed data for that state.